timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

-# Pull data from 3rd party API and ingest into TimescaleDB (Docker)
+# Pull data from third-party API and ingest into TimescaleDB (Docker)
-In this section, you will build a data pipeline which pulls data from a 3rd party finance API and loads it into TimescaleDB.
+In this section, you build a data pipeline which pulls data from a third-party finance API and loads it into TimescaleDB.

 **Required libraries:**